Skip to main content

 property_id = "213025502"

-• You must provide valid client_id and client_secret, refresh_token and project_id in order to get a current access token and authenticate with OAuth.
-Mind that the refresh_token must contain all the scopes that you require for your access.
+• You must provide valid client_id, client_secret, refresh_token, and project_id to get a current access token and authenticate with OAuth.
+Keep in mind that the refresh_token must contain all the scopes that are required for your access.

 If configuration values are missing, dlt will use the default Google credentials (from default()) if available.
 Read more about Google defaults.